Background pattern

 150 mg in a single dose

-150 mg every three days until a total of three doses (day 1, 4, and 7) and then once a week as long as you continue to be at risk of developing an infection
+150 mg every 3 days up to a total of 3 doses (days 1, 4, and 7) and then once a week while the risk of developing an infection continues

-Depending on the location of the infection, 50 mg once a day, 150 mg once a week, 300 to 400 mg once a week for 1 to 4 weeks (for athlete's foot, up to 6 weeks may be necessary, and for nail infections, continue treatment until a healthy nail grows)
+Depending on the location of the infection, 50 mg once a day, 150 mg once a week, 300 to 400 mg once a week for 1 to 4 weeks (for athlete's foot, up to 6 weeks may be necessary; for nail infections, treatment should continue until a healthy nail grows)

-200 mg to 400 mg once a day as long as you continue to be at risk of developing an infection
+200 mg to 400 mg once a day while the risk of developing an infection continues

-Use in adolescents aged 12 to 17 years
+Use in Adolescents 12 to 17 Years of Age

-Follow the dose indicated by your doctor (the adult dose or the pediatric dose)
+Follow the dose indicated by your doctor (either the adult dose or the child dose).

-3 mg per kilogram of body weight once a day (the first day may be 6 mg per kilogram of body weight)
+3 mg per kilogram of body weight once a day (on the first day, 6 mg per kilogram of body weight may be given)

 6 mg to 12 mg per kilogram of body weight once a day